awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

         # Example node config with multiple features
         {
-            # This is where the node structure data exist just need an id col
+            # This is where the node structure data exist, just need an id col in these files
             "data": {
                 "format": "parquet",
                 "files": ["path/to/node_ids"]